futtta/wp-youtube-lyte/readme.txt

 * [Rate my plugin on wordpress.org](http://wordpress.org/extend/plugins/wp-youtube-lyte/)

 == Changelog ==

+= 1.7.17 =
+* misc improvements as suggested by WordPress Plugins team
+* filter added to set description as proposed & contributed by Patrick Robertson
+* filter added to disable fallback to youtube thumbnail as proposed & contributed by Benjamin Pick
+* logic added to switch to different type of lazyload behavior proposed & contributed by @softmanro

 = 1.7.16 =
 * removed old captions code (captions are not natively supported through the YouTube API + the Benetech backend was no longer working)